FadedCantCode/Fabrica-RUNE/docs/roadmap.md

       satisfied yet; multitool.rune revealed real structural gaps — position-dependent divergence for repeated steps, non-uniform constraint effects — that need more data before a real fix, not another guess, can be justified.)
-- [ ] Record actual correlation coefficients, not just the synthetic test in this repo's history.
-If correlation is weak or negative, say so and revise the heuristic weights in `divergence_linter.py`, or scrap the specific signals that don't hold up.
-- [ ] Replace the lexical-overlap (Jaccard) divergence proxy with embedding-based semantic similarity, since two backends can say the same thing in different words and get penalized as "divergent" under pure word-overlap scoring.
-- [ ] Test across at least 3 distinct genome shapes (current: research, coder)

 ### Recorded result: 2026-06-16, `groq` vs `groq_large`, `research.rune`, 12 tasks